EtteGit/EnragedRabbitProject/usermods/Happy_Hare_Driver/README.md

 <li> v1.1.0 - New commands: ERCF_PRELOAD & ERCF_CHECK_GATES ; Automatic setting of clog detection distance in calibration routine ; Eliminated DETAIL flags for status reporting (detail always present); New interactive install script to help EASY-BRD setup; Bug fixes
 <li> v1.1.1 - Fixes for over zealous tolerance checks on bowen loading; Fix for unloading to far if apply_bowden_correction is active; new test command: ERCF_TEST_TRACKING; Fixed slicer based tool load issue; Improved install.sh -i to include servo and calib bowden length
 <li> v1.1.2 - Fixes for over zealous tolerance checks on bowen loading; Fix for unloading to far if apply_bowden_correction is active; new test command: ERCF_TEST_TRACKING; Fixed slicer based tool load issue; Improved install.sh -i to include servo and calib bowden length; Better detection of malfunctioning toolhead sensor
+<li> v1.1.3 - Added ERCF_RECOVER command to re-establish filament position after manual intervention and filament movement.
+Not necessary if you use ERCF commands to correct problem but useful to call prior to RESUME; Much improved install.sh to cover toolhead sensor and auto restart moonraker on first time install
 </ul>

 <br>